 • The emotional regulation gap is the space between what you feel and your ability to process it without reaching for something external

-• When triggered, reduce intensity first (physical reset), name the specific emotion, then meet the real need directly, even imperfectly
+• When triggered, reduce intensity first, name the specific emotion, then respond to the real need directly, even imperfectly

-• Each time you respond to a difficult emotion without porn, you’re widening your emotional regulation capacity
+• Each time you respond to a difficult emotion without porn, emotional regulation becomes a little more available

 Every person has an emotional regulation system, a set of internal tools for processing difficult feelings.
-When that system is working well, you can feel loneliness without being destroyed by it.
-You can absorb rejection without spiraling.
-You can sit with sadness and let it pass.
+When that system is working well, you can feel loneliness without becoming overwhelmed by it.
+You can experience rejection without immediately escaping it.
+You can stay with sadness long enough for it to move.

 But for many people, that system was never fully developed.
 Maybe you grew up in a household where emotions were dismissed or punished.
 Maybe you learned early that the way to deal with pain was to push it down.
 Maybe porn became your primary coping tool during adolescence, before you had a chance to build healthier ones.